singhm2207/ds_ai_batch2_project/README.md

 - **For API Developers**: Use the provided examples to implement required APIs.
 - **For UI Developers**: Import the components and use them in JSX as shown in the guide.

-This guide should help anyone, regardless of their prior experience, to integrate these charts seamlessly into their applications.